 In the COMPASS NOW 2015 Random Household Survey, respondents from each county were asked to rate their community as a place that meets their family's educational needs.
-Overall, 71% of survey respondents gave an excellent or good rating to their community in this regard.
-This is down from the 2011 survey.
-Figure 1 shows that a much larger percentage of La Crosse County residents rated their community as excellent in terms of meeting their educational needs than surrounding counties.
-There may be numerous reasons for this difference, including the wider variety of adult learning opportunities in La Crosse County.
-Many factors can affect how residents rate whether or not their community meets their educational needs.
-If we look at educational needs on a continuum of lifelong learning then needs range from early preschool through elementary, secondary, post-secondary, job training and professional development, and life and leisure enrichment.
+Overall, approximately 82% of survey respondents gave an excellent or good rating to their community in this regard.
+This is very similar to the 2011 survey.
+In the 2015 survey, 86.5% of households with children gave an excellent or good rating to this same question, indicating that those who utilize the education value it.
+Figure 1 indicates that a much larger percentage of La Crosse County residents rated their community as excellent in terms of meeting their educational needs than surrounding counties.
+There may be numerous reasons for this difference, including the wider variety of adult learning opportunities unique to La Crosse County.